OpenmindAGI/unitree_go2_ros2_sdk/README.md

 ### Robot Control Issues

-- Check if the robot is receiving commands: `ros2 topic echo /lf_sport_req`
 - Verify cmd_vel messages are being published: `ros2 topic echo /cmd_vel`
 - Ensure the robot is in the correct mode for receiving movement commands

 ### Timestamp Issues

-Somehow, the timestamp of the ros topics from Unitree Go2 is 12 seconds behind the current timestamp.
-Please disable your computer `automatic date & Time` and sync the timestamp using
+The ROS topic timestamps from the Unitree Go2 are 12 seconds behind the current system time.
+Please disable your computer’s `Automatic Date & Time` setting and manually sync the timestamp using:

 ```
 sudo date -s "@unix"
 ```

-You can find the timestamp of Unitree Go2 via
+You can find the timestamp from the Unitree Go2 by running:

 ```
 ros2 topic echo /utlidar/robot_pose --field header.stamp